 - name The name of the widgets page.
 This is displayed on the tab in the admin interface. - widget_context The context the widgets page is called from.
-(If not explicitly set, this is your plugin's id.) - widget_columns How many columns the widgets page will use. - event The Elgg event to create new widgets for.
-This is usually create. - entity_type The entity type to create new widgets for. - entity_subtype The entity subtype to create new widgets for.
+(If not explicitly set, this is your plugin's id.) - widget_columns How many columns the widgets page will use. - event_name The Elgg event name to create new widgets for.
+This is usually create. - event_type The Elgg event type to create new widgets for. - entity_type The entity type to create new widgets for. - entity_subtype The entity subtype to create new widgets for.
 The can be ELGG_ENTITIES_ANY_VALUE to create for all entity types.